DeliaSorting/Blocks-Linker/README.md

-# Sorting-Regression
+# PhotoPuzz

-Technical support for "Sorting Regression"
+Technical support for "PhotoPuzz"

-We will provide technical support for this app（Sorting Regression）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: deliaSorting@gmail.com
+We will provide technical support for this app（PhotoPuzz）, you can directly reply to the contact developer, you can also describe the problem clearly, contact email: sortPhotoPuzz@gmail.com

 Privacy Policy